 The capacity of solar and wind resources are derated from the nameplate or installed capacity value based on the fact that the resources are not a direct substitute for non-intermittent capacity resources in the PJM Capacity Market.
 The derating percentages are intended to reflect expected performance during hours with high risk of loss of load (unserved energy).
 Until June 1, 2023, PJM used average unit performance over 360 summer peak hours to determine the derating factors.
-Beginning with the 2023/2024 capacity delivery year, which began on June 1, 2023, PJM will determine the capacity derating factor using an ELCC method.
-The ELCC approach used for the 2023/2024 delivery year is an average ELCC approach.
+For the 2023/2024 capacity delivery year, which began on June 1, 2023, PJM used an average ELCC approach to determine the capacity derating factor.
 Beginning with the 2025/2026 delivery year PJM will use a marginal ELCC approach.
-PJM's marginal ELCC method is flawed but was approved by FERC over the protest of the Market Monitor.292 293

-To illustrate the relationship between actual output and derating factors, Figure 8-14 shows wind and solar output during the top 100 load hours in PJM in 2023.
-In 2023, 93 of the top 100 load hours in PJM are PJM defined peak load hours.
+To illustrate the relationship between actual output and derating factors, Figure 8-14 shows wind and solar output during the top 100 load hours in PJM in the first three months of 2024.
+In the first three months of 2024, 71 of the top 100 load hours in PJM are PJM defined peak load hours.
 The hours are in descending order by load.
 The solid lines represent the total ICAP and output of the wind or solar PJM resources.
-The dashed lines are the total capacity committed for each unit, or the ICAP of wind and solar PJM resources derated to 14.7 and 38.0 percent if the unit does not participate in the capacity market.
+The dashed lines are the total capacity committed for each capacity resource, or the ICAP of wind and solar PJM resources derated by the applicable ELCC class rating if the unit is not a capacity resource.

 The actual output of the wind and solar resources during the top 100 load hours varied both above and below the derated capacity values.
-Wind output was above the derated ICAP for 58 hours and below the derated ICAP for 42 hours of the top 100 load hours in 2023.
-The wind capacity factor for the top 100 load hours in 2023 was 18.9 percent.
-Wind output was above the derated ICAP for 4,824 hours and below the derated ICAP for 3,936 hours in 2023.
-The wind capacity factor in 2023 was 27.4 percent.
-Solar output was above the derated ICAP for 56 hours and below the derated ICAP for 44 hours of the top 100 load hours in 2023.
-Was 45.8 percent.
-Solar output was above the derated ICAP for 1,411 hours and below the derated ICAP for 7,349 hours in 2023.
-The solar capacity factor in 2023 was 18.4 percent.
+Wind output was above the derated ICAP for 74 hours and below the derated ICAP for 26 hours of the top 100 load hours in the first three months of 2024.
+The wind capacity factor for the top 100 load hours in the first three months of 2024 was 40.4 percent.
+Wind output was above the derated ICAP for 1,262 hours and below the derated ICAP for 921 hours in 2023.
+The wind capacity factor in the first three months of 2024 was 36.7 percent.

+289 See Capacity Value of Intermittent Resources (ELCC) in 2024 Quarterly State of the Market Report for PJM: January through March, Section 5: Capacity Market.

+291 Order 186 FERC ¶ 61,080 accepting PJM's marginal ELCC approach (January 30, 2024).

+Protest of the Independent Market Monitor for PJM, ER24-99-000 (November 9, 2023)

+Solar output was above the derated ICAP for 0 hours and below the derated ICAP for 100 hours of the top 100 load hours in the first three months of 2024.
+The solar capacity factor for the top 100 load hours in the first three months of 2024 was 10.6 percent.
+Solar output was above the derated ICAP for 184 hours and below the derated ICAP for 1,999 hours in the first three months of 2024.
+The solar capacity factor in the first three months of 2024.

+Figure 8-14 Wind and solar output during the top 100 load hours: January through March, 2024